Eric Thames: Washington Nationals

 On January 8, 2020, Thames signed with the Washington Nationals for the 2020 season, agreeing to a one-year deal with a mutual option for the 2021 season.

 With Ryan Zimmerman opting out of the 2020 season due to the COVID-19 pandemic, Thames became the team's starting first baseman.
 Thames struggled in the role, hitting .203 with only three home runs and posting an OPS+ of 65, well below average.

 Yomiuri Giants

 On December 30, 2020, Thames signed with the Yomiuri Giants of the Nippon Professional Baseball (NPB).
-On April 27, 2021, he left a game in the third inning after suffering a leg injury trying to field a fly ball.
+In his debut on April 27, 2021, he left the game in the third inning after suffering a leg injury trying to field a fly ball.
 He was later diagnosed with a ruptured Achilles tendon.
 He returned to the U.S. and underwent surgery on May 4.
 On August 23, the Giants released him.

 Oakland Athletics

 On February 18, 2022, Thames signed a minor league deal with the Oakland Athletics.
 Thames appeared in 22 games for the Triple-A Las Vegas Aviators, slashing .274/.337/.452 with 3 home runs and 16 RBI.
 On May 10, he was released by Oakland.

 On February 15, 2023, Thames announced his retirement from professional baseball.